SPBTV/might/README.md

 filter registration_number: :eq, validates: { length: { is: 6 } }
 ```

-If value of the `registration_number` is invalid it raises `MightyFetcher::FilterValidationFailed`.
+If value of the `registration_number` is invalid it raises `Might::FilterValidationFailed`.

 #### List of all supported predicates